danielscholl/infra-azure-provisioning/docs/airflow-disaster-recovery/airflow-disaster-recovery-analysis.md

 ## Disaster Management and Recovery (Airflow Engine)

 ### Requirements

-·	Airflow is deployed on K8S, hence in case of zonal failures, K8S should support zonal recovery.
+1. Airflow is deployed on K8S, hence in case of zonal failures, K8S should support zonal recovery.
-·	Worker node, Web server, scheduler should be recoverable to support business continuity.
+  - Worker node, Web server, scheduler should be recoverable to support business continuity.
-·	Airflow storage requirements to be recoverable from Zonal failures:
+2. Airflow storage requirements to be recoverable from Zonal failures
-·	RDBMS (PostGres) for metadata
+  - RDBMS (PostGres) for metadata:
+    State of airflow workflows is maintained in Postgres.
+So, we need to setup a data sync for Postgres to a Postgres in another region.
-·	Queues (Azure Redis) for task submission
+  - Queues (Azure Redis) for task submission:
-·	Airflow Webserver should be highly available.
-Airflow for REST API – 99%
+    Workflow run tasks are queued for Airflow scheduler to pick.
+  - DAGs (Storage File Share) for storing DAGs:
+    DAGs submitted to airflow and other configs are maintained in storage account.

 | Component | Deployed | Failover Support |
 | ------ | ------ | ------ |